dnanexus/dxfuse/doc/internals.md

 is fully read, prefetch continues.
 If a file is not accessed for more than five minutes, or, access is outside the prefetched area, the process stops.

+## File upload and creation

+It is possible to create new files.
+These are written to the local disk, and uploaded when they are closed.
+Since DNAnexus files are immutable, once a file is closed, it becomes read only.
+The local copy is not erased, it is accessed when performing read IOs.

 ## Manifest